Home / SMSFs / SMSF strategies and checklists / Tax hike on super balances above $3 million: Is it time to rethink our retirement savings vehicles?

 A quick look at the changes

-Commencing 1 July 2026, the tax rate levied on super fund earnings for members with balances above $3 million will double from 15% to 30%.
+Commencing 1 July 2026, the tax rate levied on super fund earnings for members with balances above $3 million will increase.

-Some of the key points to note with these proposals include:
+Some of the key points to note include:

-• The tax is applied per member and not per fund.
+• The additional tax is levied on the fund member and not the fund itself

-• The proposed changes are not designed to apply a specific limit on super fund account balances.
-They are designed to apply a higher rate of tax on fund earnings for balances above $3 million.
+• These changes are not designed to apply a limit on super fund account balances.
+Rather, they are designed to apply a higher rate of tax on fund earnings where members have large account balances.

 Learn more about the new Division 296 rules.